Bulk Local Operators, Conformal Descendants and Radial Quantization: Discussions

-1cm \centerline{\bf Acknowledgments} 5mm The author is grateful to Piljin Yi for enlightening discussions as well as collaboration at an early stage of this work, and also thanks Jiang Long, Hong L\"u, Jun-Bao Wu, Xiao Xiao and Hossein Yavartanoo for useful conversations.
-I am grateful to KITPC for hospitality while the manuscript was being written.
-This work is supported by National Natural Science Foundation of China with grant No.11305125 and No.11447607.
+1cm \centerline{\bf Acknowledgments} 5mm The authors are grateful to Piljin Yi for enlightening discussions as well as collaboration at an early stage of this work, and also thanks Jiang Long, Hong L\"u, Jun-Bao Wu, Xiao Xiao and Hossein Yavartanoo for useful conversations.
+This work is supported by National Natural Science Foundation of China with grant No.11305125, No.11447607 and the Double First-class University Construction Project of Northwest University.
+The authors declare that there is no conflict of interest regarding the publication of this paper.